dbt-labs/dbt-utils/README.md

     - column: Column name, required
     - values: List of row values to turn into columns, required
+    - excluded_values: list of values you do not want pivoted.
+This should be passed in parentheses ie excluded_values=('foo','bar'). default is empty
     - alias: Whether to create column aliases, default is True
+    - coalesce: Whether the whole statement should coalesce to 0 ie coalesce(agg(case),0), default is False
     - agg: SQL aggregation function, default is sum
+    - total: Whether all values (except excluded) should be summed for a total column, default is False
+    - distinct: Whether vals in the agg should be distinct ie count(distinct), default is False
     - cmp: SQL value comparison, default is =
     - prefix: Column alias prefix, default is blank
     - suffix: Column alias postfix, default is blank
     - then_value: Value to use if comparison succeeds, default is 1
-    - else_value: Value to use if comparison fails, default is 0
+    - else_value: Value to use if comparison fails, default is null
+#}
 ---
 ### Web
 #### get_url_parameter ([source](macros/web/get_url_parameter.sql))